 Relationship Authorisation Manager privacy notice

-Relationship Authorisation Manager (RAM) is a digital service administered by the Australian Taxation Office (ATO) as part of the Commonwealth Governments’ digital identity program, giving Australian citizens and permanent residents a single and secure way to access online government services.
+Relationship Authorisation Manager (RAM) is a digital service administered by the Australian Taxation Office (ATO) as part of the Australian Government's digital identity program, giving Australian citizens and permanent residents a single and secure way to access online government services.

 This privacy notice explains how the ATO collects, holds, uses and discloses personal information in relation to RAM.
-Separate privacy notices apply to myGovID and to the collection, storage, use and disclosure of personal information by other Government Departments or Agencies participating in the digital identity program.
+Separate privacy notices apply to other government departments or agencies participating in the digital identity program.

-The ATO is subject to the Privacy Act 1988, incorporating the Australian Privacy Principles (APPs), and the Trusted Digital Identity Framework in respect of personal information it collects and holds about you when you use the RAM service.
-More information about privacy rights and responsibilities is available from the Office of the Australian Information Commissioner.
+The ATO is subject to the Privacy Act 1988, incorporating the Australian Privacy Principles (APPs), the Australian Government Agencies Privacy Code 2017, (registered under the Privacy Act 1988), and the Trusted Digital Identity Framework in respect of personal information it collects and holds about you when you use the RAM service.

 By using RAM, you agree that the ATO may collect, use and disclose your personal information as set out in this privacy notice.